SierraSoftworks/blog/src/posts/2024-06-07-technically-correct-but-universally-wrong.md

 intended to "educate the masses about the real state of AI from someone with insider knowledge".

-The hallmark of these experiences, and I'm going to pick on the AI side to make a point, is that they utterly disregard the practical base rates and instead assume that the world is wholy defined by the contents of their echo chamber.
+The hallmark of these experiences, and I'm going to pick on the AI side to make a point, is that they utterly disregard the practical base rates and instead assume that the world is wholly defined by the contents of their echo chamber.
 Looking exclusively at these echo chambers, it's easy to imagine that these conclusions are correct; after all we have seen a stepwise increase in the number of AI search engines in the last few years, OpenAI saw some of the fastest customer growth of any startup ever, and NVIDIA